Kissadere/AdvancedAchievements-Web-Gui/README.md

 $systemLimitsLengthRewards          = "5";
 ```

 # Translations
 You can modify the default translations (both available in English and Spanish) to match your needs.
-Simply locate the includes/lang_xx.php files and modify them as you wish
+Simply locate the **includes/lang_xx.php** files and modify them as you wish
 ```php
 $langMainTitle = "DO NOT MODIFY THE VARIABLE NAMES, ONLY TEXT";
 ```

+# Upcoming features
+1. Import your current plugins config.yml
+2. Generate a single file for all achievements, appart from the individual files